sephthir/MonoDevelop.CobraBinding/README.md

 * Proper handling for project options and compiler configuration.

-* Parser, Autocompletion, code formatting, code folding, etc.
+* Parser, Autocompletion, code formatting, code folding, etc. (this task is in progress)

 * Rewrite it in Cobra!
 This one will actually be easy once the other tasks are done ;)